 Today’s digitized economies have vaulted the importance of data warehousing software.
-Business Intelligence software is almost entirely reliant on your ability to maintain accessible accurate records.
+Business Intelligence software almost relies entirely on your ability to maintain accessible, accurate records.
 However, the right warehousing solutions often seem to be awkward to locate.
 It’s just like going to a food counter but the foods you like are not on the menu, even if they are served.

 Digital transformation managers and CIOs are experiencing the difficulties and inefficiency of the process all too often.
-Clients often report an exhausting 12 - 24 month process that still doesn’t render the perfect software.
-Significant cost savings, personnel productivity, efficiency improvements, and important customer insights are being lost every day.
+Clients often report an exhausting 12 – 24 month process that still doesn’t render the perfect software.
+Significant cost savings, personnel productivity, efficiency improvements, and important customer insights are being lost daily.

-While the process should be as easy as identifying your needs and parameters, finding a list of options, and choosing from top quality alternatives, it is not that simple in actuality.
-Vendors sometimes overpromise and try to sell their technology whether it is suitable or not.
+While the process should be as easy as identifying your needs and parameters, finding a list of options, and choosing from top-quality alternatives, it is not that simple in actuality.
+Vendors sometimes overpromise and try to sell their technology, whether suitable or not.
 Market comparison evaluators offer you their paying providers regardless of fit and despite other more appropriate options existing outside their platform.

 Individual agendas damage trust between purchaser and supplier.
 This is why Olive steers clear of conflicts of interest and paying influences so we can stay unbiased.
 We listen to your requirements and survey the market with your interests as our guide.
 Our approach is slashing the procurement process by months and years in some cases.
 Time wastage is trimmed out by listening and not bringing you ill-fitted options.

 Cloud warehouses are built with the hope of applying to all types of industries but what some vendors fail to appreciate is the individuality of each company.
-You may have an entirely different plan to the target market of a prospective vendor so straightening out your requirements is the place to start.
+You may have an entirely different plan for a prospective vendor’s target market, so straightening out your requirements is the place to start.

 – What data are you trying to collect and how much memory do you need?

 – What is your plan for the data captured and stored?

 – Do you need a relational or non-relational database?